CenturyLinkCloud/mdw/README.md

 8. Run
    - Right-click on the server and select Debug to start it up (this should automatically publish mdw-hub)
-   - (On Mac): Right-click on the mdw-hub project in Eclipse and manually add the 'web' folder to the root of the Deployment Assembly: Properties > Deployment Assembly.
+   - (On Linux and Mac): Right-click on the mdw-hub project in Eclipse and manually add the 'web' folder to the root of the Deployment Assembly: Properties > Deployment Assembly.
+If initially mdw-hub publishing is incomplete (missing index.html, etc):
+     - On the file system under mdw-hub/deploy, delete the directories webapps/mdw and work/Catalina/localhost/mdw.
+	 - In Eclipse Servers view, right-click on your server and select Clean from the menu.
    - Check MDWHub access:
      http://localhost:8080/mdw